the-architech-xyz/cli/docs/ARCHITECTURE.md

 ## 🎯 Overview

-The Architech is a **Code Supply Chain** platform that transforms software development from an artisanal process into a component assembly system.
-It provides pre-verified, specialized components that developers can combine to create robust, maintainable, and production-ready applications.
+The Architech is a **Type-Safe Code Generation Platform** that transforms software development from an artisanal process into a component assembly system.
+It provides pre-verified, specialized components that developers can combine using TypeScript genomes to create robust, maintainable, and production-ready applications with full compile-time safety.

 ## 🎯 Core Principles (The "Triforce")